JonMS95/CPP_HTTP_Server/README.md

 ## Usage <a id="usage"></a> 🖱️
 The following is the main server socket function prototype as found in the **_header API file_** (_/path/to/repos/CPP_HTTP_Server/API/vM_m/Header_files/ServerSocket_api.h_) or in the [repo file](Source_files/ServerSocket_api.h).

-A couple of functions defined as static methods of the HttpInteract class have to be used to setup and run the server.
+A couple of functions defined as static methods of the HttpInteract class have to be used to set up and run the server.
 First, the path to the webpage resources should be provided:

 ```c
 static void SetPathToResources(const char* path_to_resources);